airbytehq/airbyte/docs/operator-guides/upgrading-airbyte.md

 1. Switching over to your browser, navigate to the Admin page in the UI.
 Then go to the Configuration Tab.
 Click Export.
 This will download a compressed back-up archive \(gzipped tarball\) of all of your Airbyte configuration data and sync history locally.

-   _Note: Any secrets that you have entered into Airbyte will be in this archive, so you should treat it as secret._
+   _Note: Any secrets that you have entered into Airbyte will be in this archive, so you should treat it as a secret._

 2. Back to the terminal, migrate the local archive to the new version using the Migration App \(packaged in a docker container\).